edixos/cka-labs/module-2/01-lab-k8s-fundamentals.md

 ## 🚀 Step 0: Create a Kind Cluster

-Before starting, make sure Docker is running and the following configuration is used to create your Kind cluster:
+Before starting, if you don't have already created the cluster in the previous module, make sure Docker is running and the following configuration is used to create your Kind cluster:

 ### `kind-config.yaml`